dennybritz/reinforcement-learning/README.md

 #### Overview and Structure

 The goal for this repository is to become a comprehensive tutorial of Reinforcement Learning techniques.
-The focus is on practical applications and code examples.
-This does not mean that theory is completely ignored, just that there will be fewer formal proofs and more code examples than you may find in a typical university course.

-Whenever possible, this tutorial references outside learning materials to introduce new concepts.
+The focus is on code examples and exercises.
+To avoid reinventing the wheel I reference outside learning materials to introduce new concepts.
 These resources are usually from:

 - [David Silver's Reinforcement Learning Course](http://www0.cs.ucl.ac.uk/staff/d.silver/web/Teaching.html)
 - [Reinforcement Learning: An Introduction](https://www.dropbox.com/s/b3psxv2r0ccmf80/book2015oct.pdf)